 Stanford researchers studying typing versus dictation found that speech recognition was nearly three times faster while producing fewer errors.

 We did the math using conservative estimates and found this:

 “The average U.S. physician could reduce documentation time by about seven hours per week by switching from typing to dictation.”

 The bottom line is that you speak much faster than you type.
 As with typing, getting a dictation perfect the first time requires speaking skills that you develop over time.
 However, a small amount of effort to refine a new dictation workflow can eliminate days of typing over the course of a year.

 What about accuracy?

 Short answer: It depends on your workflow, but dictation can be as accurate as a carefully typed clinical note.

-Unfortunately, researchers have found high average error rates using this back-end transcription.
-This may be because it took physicians in the study an average of four days to review and sign a dictated clinical document that was sent away for transcription.
-The lag time created by third-party transcription services creates room for transcription errors, which are often clinically significant.
+Unfortunately, researchers have found high average error rates using this type of off-site medical transcription.
+This may be because it took physicians in the study an average of four days to review and sign a dictated clinical document that they sent away for transcription.
+The lag time created by third-party transcription services makes room for errors that are often clinically significant.